-Sebastian Vettel is back in pole position for the first time in three races after edging Lewis Hamilton in Hungary...
+Sebastian Vettel claimed pole position for the Canadian Grand Prix, edging Lewis Hamilton and Fernando Alonso...

 Sebastian Vettel: "We were clear about the car today and able to improve step by step in qualifying.
 I'm very happy with the result and the laps at the end of qualifying, as we were able to improve each time.
 It puts us in a great place, but nevertheless tomorrow is more important.
 We put ourselves in a good position, eight metres ahead of Lewis and then we go from there.
 It's supposed to be hotter tomorrow, so it's important to get a good start and see what we can do.
 A lot of things can happen."

 Mark Webber: "I'm surprised I'm in fourth - it wasn't the smoothest session, so I'm actually quite surprised to be there.
 I wasn't super happy with the last few runs in terms of confidence in the car and that means you don't get the most out of yourself, so fourth is okay.
 It's a long race and we're up there.
 Seb did a very good lap.
 The car's good here and the weather should be good tomorrow for the race."